 In Agile software development, continuous and seamless build integration is a requisite criterion for a quality application.
 Unlike the traditional waterfall development approach, the Agile stipulates that a mature piece of code is developed and delivered at every iteration.
-This necessitated the practice of ongoing code integration in software engineering.
-First applied in Extreme Programming, it keeps gaining traction and has triggered the nascence of a number of popular tools in agile software development, in particular, those for continuous integration (CI), that help development teams merge their results.
+This necessitated the practice of ongoing code integration at every iteration of software engineering, which has triggered the nascence of a number of popular tools in agile software development, in particular, those for continuous integration (CI), that help development teams merge their results.

 Is it really that important to integrate code continuously if the development is already split into short iterations and errors can be revealed in a timely manner?
 Indeed, Agile teams must deliver ready pieces of code every cycle, so that they have no room for error.
 While developers are concentrated on building new features, errors and bugs can intrude the code and cause the software’s poor performance.

 That is why there is a generally accepted practice that developers share their output with their peers by integrating it with a common repository several times a day.
 This rapid code merging reveals issues and aberrations before the end of an iteration so that timely steps can be taken to fix them.
 CI helps programming teams avoid stepping on one another’s code and prevent integration issues.

 Many Agile development teams turn to CI solutions, as they not only automate code sharing and merging but also report if anything has gone wrong.
 This makes automated build tools in Agile tools indispensable in preventing a break of a ready build.
 Also, as these solutions minimize manual testing efforts, they are often considered test automation instruments, because they allow checking the code against a larger codebase.

-The major advantage of these instruments is that they make a significant contribution to the software quality by the revealing of possible defects earlier for their timely elimination.
+The major advantage of CI tools is that they make a significant contribution to the software quality by the revealing of possible defects earlier for their timely elimination.
 The users derive the following benefits as well:

 - A quick feedback loop